codesandbox/codesandbox-client/packages/homepage/content/docs/7-environment.md

 ## Container Environment

 Container Sandboxes run by connecting to a Docker instance running on our servers.
 We use the [official Node docker image](https://hub.docker.com/_/node) in our container instances, meaning most Node packages should be supported out of the box.
-With Containers you can run your own bundlers such as Webpack and retain full control over it's configuration.
+With Containers you can run your own bundlers such as Webpack and retain full control over its configuration.

 Containers also support running NPM scripts defined in your `package.json`.
 We run a few of these scripts automatically to start up your server.
 See the list below for which scripts we run automatically and what their priority is: